kfriedman/ad-conversion-project/README.md

 - Services may be further decomposed to aid in parallel development
 - Team (as advised by Engineering Manager) will decide final architecture and design as well as address security issues during Requirements & Architecture phase
+- A streaming/event-driven architecure may also be implemented to provide access to data in real-time for other uses.
 - Best practices will be followed throughout project including:
   - *Testing:* Unit testing and integration testing will be implemented for all components
   - *CI/CD:* All components will be deployed via continuous deployment with automated testing